Paul McCartney: 2020s

 In 2023, McCartney published the book 1964: Eyes of the Storm, a collection of recently discovered photos he had taken at the height of Beatlemania.
 The book was published in conjunction with an exhibition of his photographs titled, "Paul McCartney Photographs 1963–64: Eyes of the Storm."
-The exhibit was organised by the National Portrait Gallery, London, in collaboration with McCartney and appeared in numerous venues in the United States and Japan.
+The exhibit was organised by the National Portrait Gallery, London, in collaboration with McCartney and appeared in numerous venues in the United States and Japan with additional appearances in France and Canada.

 In February 2025, McCartney performed for the Saturday Night Live 50th Anniversary Special.
 Backed by his touring band, McCartney performed "Golden Slumbers", "Carry That Weight", and "The End" in medley form to close out the anniversary special.
 In May 2025, he released a new version of "My Valentine", recorded as a duet with Barbra Streisand for her album The Secret of Life: Partners, Volume Two.

-In July 2025, McCartney announced an extension of the Got Back tour with dates across North America from September to December including first time tour stops like Albuquerque, New Mexico.

-The book Wings: The Story of a Band on the Run written by McCartney and Ted Widmer is due to be published on 4 November 2025 by the Penguin Books imprint Allen Lane.

-In November 2025, McCartney released his first new recording in five years, a nearly silent track as part of a protest against AI companies using musicians work without permission to train their models.
+In November 2025, McCartney released his first new recording in five years, a nearly silent track as part of a protest against AI companies using musicians' work without permission to train their models.
 The piece appears on the B-side of a protest LP called Is This What We Want?, made up of similarly quiet recordings.
-Across about two minutes and forty-five seconds, it's mostly a quiet hiss with brief clatters and fades, symbolising a future in which original music is "silenced" if artists' rights aren't protected.
+Across about two minutes and forty-five seconds, it is mostly a quiet hiss with brief clatters and fades, symbolising a future in which original music is "silenced" if artists' rights are not protected.
 The tracks message is "the British government must not legalise music theft to benefit AI companies."
 The project is organised by composer Ed Newton-Rex and is backed by major artists including Sam Fender, Kate Bush, Hans Zimmer and the Pet Shop Boys.
 McCartney has warned that unchecked AI risks destroying career paths for young composers and songwriters and the future of original music.